-In textiles and design we will be covering:
+In textiles and design we will be looking at:

-Cluster 1 (all course) Cluster 2 (all course) Cluster 3 (4 weeks) Demonstrate safe practices Develop understanding of the Explore social justice as it and procedures for facilities, elements and principles of relates to textiles and apparel processes, tools, and design.
-Explore sustainable equipment.
-Develop understanding of environmental trends and Develop literacy and cultural fashion challenges related to textiles numeracy skills as they apply and apparel. to textile arts.
-Explore clothing security and availability issues Explore making informed and responsible consumer decisions related to textiles and apparel.
-Cluster 4 (2 weeks) Cluster 5 (all course) Cluster 6 (all course) Develop understanding of Develop understanding of Demonstrate personal and influences on apparel environmental design. social skills. choices.
-Demonstrate understanding Demonstrate thinking and Develop understanding of the of the principles and decision-making skills. relationship between apparel elements of environmental Demonstrate teamwork skills. and body image. design Demonstrate understanding of project management skills.
-Explore careers related to textile arts and design.
+Cluster 1 (all course) Cluster 2 (all course) Cluster 3 (4 weeks)

+Demonstrate safe practices Develop understanding of the Explore social justice as it

+and procedures for facilities, elements and principles of relates to textiles and apparel

+processes, tools, and design.
+Explore sustainable

+equipment.
+Develop understanding of environmental trends and

+Develop literacy and cultural fashion challenges related to textiles

+numeracy skills as they apply and apparel.

+to textile arts.
+Explore clothing security and

+availability issues

+Explore making informed and

+responsible consumer

+decisions related to textiles

+and apparel.

+Cluster 4 (2 weeks) Cluster 6 (all course)

+Develop understanding of Demonstrate personal and

+influences on apparel social skills.

+choices.
+Demonstrate thinking and

+Develop understanding of the decision-making skills.

+relationship between apparel Demonstrate teamwork skills.

+and body image.
+Demonstrate understanding

+of project management skills.

+Explore careers related to

+textile arts and design.